emberjs/website/source/blog/2019-02-01-the-ember-times-issue-83.md

 ## [Native Class Update - 2019 Edition 📝](https://emberjs.com/blog/2019/01/26/emberjs-native-class-update-2019-edition.html)

 [@pzuraq](https://github.com/pzuraq) wrote a blog post on native classes in Ember, which officially landed in v3.6.
 The article focuses on current best practices and changes since the original [how-to article](https://medium.com/build-addepar/es-classes-in-ember-js-63e948e9d78e) was posted.
-If you're curious about native classes in Ember, be sure to read Chris [detailed and informative writeup](https://emberjs.com/blog/2019/01/26/emberjs-native-class-update-2019-edition.html)!
+If you're curious about native classes in Ember, be sure to read Chris' [detailed and informative writeup](https://emberjs.com/blog/2019/01/26/emberjs-native-class-update-2019-edition.html)!

 ---

 ## [Ember.js Core Team Face-to-Face 🐹](https://emberjs.com/blog/2019/01/25/framework-f2f.html)
 In December the **Ember.js Core Tam met in-person** and remotely to review the direction that the framework API is headed, work through some architectural design questions, and figure out next steps.
 This resulted in [a blog post](https://emberjs.com/blog/2019/01/25/framework-f2f.html) summarizing all the cool things that were discussed.
 This means that you can have a look on the **Octane discussion** as well as a review of **website improvement progress**.
 If that sounds interesting to you, then you should check out [the blog post](https://emberjs.com/blog/2019/01/25/framework-f2f.html).

 ---